SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow looked at Pinkie, who had turned toward her, "what now?"

-Pinkie said, "now we bake," before she got out all new bake wear for them to use: cake pan, mixing bowls, whisks, measuring cups, measuring spoons, frying pan, plate, and a spatula.
+Pinkie said, "now we bake," before she got out all new bake wear for them to use: cake pan, mixing bowls, whisks, measuring cups, measuring spoons, frying pan, plate, butter knives, and a spatula.

 "That's a lot of stuff," Rainbow said.